-II / B.BR BRMCC - BRAZILIAN MISSION CONTROL CENTRE
+II / A.BR BRMCC - BRAZILIAN MISSION CONTROL CENTRELast updated: October 20101.
+GENERAL

-1. GENERAL

 The Brazilian Mission Control Centre (BRMCC) operates two Operational Control Consoles (OCCs).
-The first one as primary OCC located in Brasilia, the second one as secondary OCC being a back-up facility co-located with RCC-RE in Recife.
+The first one as primary OCC located in Brasilia, the second one as secondary OCC being a backup facility co-located with RCC-RE in Recife.
 Three LEOLUTs are located at Brasilia, Manaus and Recife; the BRMCC also operates two GEOLUTs at Brasilia and Recife with the following co-ordinates: